-Many people feel that is difficult to talk about their mental health at work due to it having a negative effect on how they are perceived in their career and to their colleagues.
-Statistics say that nearly half of the world’s population will be affected by a mental health problem in their lives.
+Many people feel that is difficult to talk about their mental health at work due to it harming how they are perceived in their career and to their colleagues.
+Nearly half of the world’s population will experience a mental health problem in their lives.
 Statistics also show that up to 4% of the world will suffer from depression or anxiety disorder.

 Why should it be different to any other sick days?

-Due to lack of education or ignorance from employers; the likes of stress, anxiety and sadness aren’t perceived as good enough reasons for absence.
+Due to lack of education or ignorance from employers; some people perceive the likes of stress, anxiety and sadness as not good enough reasons for absence.
 The best way to look at it is to avoid dividing physical and mental illness.
 This takes away the feeling of you not deserving the time off – if you are ill and unable to work to your best it is the same.

 Even though it isn’t a legal requirement to inform your employer, but by letting someone know in your workplace (such as HR) could help make you aware of the support you have available.
 This legislation covers the likes of; depression, anxiety, alcoholism, claustrophobia, agoraphobia, anorexia and stress.